lfilstro/lfilstro.github.io/_pages/home.md

 ## Research interests

-I am broadly interested in statistical machine learning.
+I am broadly interested in statistical learning and probabilistic machine learning.
 Below is a (non-exhaustive) list of more specific topics I have worked on:
 * Latent variable models, model-based approaches;
 * (Probabilistic) matrix factorization;
 * Bayesian modeling, computational statistics;